vpinball/vpinball/docs/Build Differences.md

 It runs on all Windows builds starting from Windows XP and is the reference build.

+The following features are only offered by the DirectX 9 version:
+- 10 bit rendering (note that VPX does not support HDR output, this limit the gradient banding effects but does not change the brightness range)
+- Requesting a maximum frame latency to be honored by the GPU driver.

 ## OpenGL
 This build was initially started to add support for Virtual Reality Headsets.
 It was merged back into 10.8, adding a bunch of unique features.
 It needs a computer with OpenGL 4.3 and is unlikely to run on older Windows version (anything before Windows 10 may work but is not tested nor supported).